ajency/VV-updated/wp-content/plugins/rotatingtweets/readme.txt

 * US English *(complete)*
 * British English *(complete - mainly changing 'favorite' to 'favourite'!)*
+* Brazilian Portuguese *(complete - many thanks to Wilmerson Felipe for his help on this)*
 * German *(basic tweet display only)*
 * Spanish *(basic tweet display only)*
 * Italian *(basic tweet display only)*